Risk of Fraud For Your Business

 4. Healthcare Industry: Healthcare businesses are prone to billing schemes that account for 35% – 40% of fraud.
 The healthcare sector is run most of the time through insurance companies.
 People get to spend more as they age, and hence the chance of fraud increases.
 The average amount of fraud that happens within the healthcare industry is around 7%.

-5. Educational institutions: Educational institutions account for 7% of frauds.
-The most common kind of fraud that occurs in the educational industry relates to educational loan exemptions, billing, and reimbursement schemes.
+5. Educational institutions account for 7% of frauds.
+The most common kind of fraud in the educational industry relates to educational loan exemptions, billing, and reimbursement schemes.
 Corruption, skimming, and payroll fraud are also prevalent.

 6. Retail Industry: The retail sector encounters almost 6% of fraud cases.
-The most common type of fraud that occurs in the retail industry is inventory theft and cash stealing.
-However, the overall rating of fraud in this sector is lower than the others.
+The most common types of fraud in the retail industry are inventory theft and cash stealing.
+However, the overall rating of fraud in this sector is lower than in the others.

-As every industry faces the threat of fraud, it is important to be as protected as possible from fraud.
-Companies should plan and implement safeguards to mitigate risks and prevent fraud and financial loss.
+Every industry faces the threat of fraud, making it essential for companies to protect themselves as thoroughly as possible.
+It is crucial for businesses to plan and implement safeguards to reduce risks and prevent both fraud and financial loss.

 CorpNet.
 Start A New Business Now About Complete Controller® – America’s Bookkeeping Experts Complete Controller is the Nation’s Leader in virtual bookkeeping, providing service to businesses and households alike.
 Utilizing Complete Controller’s technology, clients gain access to a cloud platform where their QuickBooks™️ file, critical financial documents, and back-office tools are hosted in an efficient SSO environment.
 Complete Controller’s team of certified US-based accounting professionals provide bookkeeping, record storage, performance reporting, and controller services including training, cash-flow management, budgeting and forecasting, process and controls advisement, and bill-pay.
 With flat-rate service plans, Complete Controller is the most cost-effective expert accounting solution for business, family-office, trusts, and households of any size or complexity.
 Complete Controller.
 America’s Bookkeeping Experts